Nasal Valve Collapse Surgery

 Patients who find some relief from Breathe Right strips should be evaluated for nasal valve collapse.
 Breathe Right strips stent the sidewalls of the nose in a more open position.
 This widens the internal nasal valve and decreases resistance during breathing.

-Surgical correction of nasal valve collapse involves using cartilage grafts to restore support to the nasal sidewalls.
+Surgical correction of nasal valve collapse involves using cartilage grafts to restore support to the sidewalls of the nose.
 The internal nasal valve is treated with spreader grafts or onlay grafts placed in the middle nasal vault.
-The external nasal valve is treated with alar batten grafts, lateral crural strut grafts or columellar strut grafts to restore the lower third.
-In some cases minimally invasive suture techniques can be used without cartilage grafts to widen the nasal valve.
+The external nasal valve is treated with alar batten grafts, lateral crural strut grafts, or columellar strut grafts to restore the lower third.
+Minimally invasive suture techniques can be used without cartilage grafts to widen the nasal valve.